This ultimate guide to grouping will take you from beginning PowerPoint user to advanced PowerPoint user in no time!

 Combining these two rules with the grouping (CTRL + G) and ungrouping (CTRL + SHIFT + G) shortcuts, you can quickly flip your layouts, giving you more layout options for your graphics.

-When regrouping can be a lifesaver
+When regrouping is a lifesaver

 Regrouping is the fastest way to recreate a set of ungrouped objects and we’d LOVE IT if Microsoft made a keyboard shortcut for it as well (fingers crossed).